BitcoinErrorLog/papers/real-control.md

 Pierre-Joseph Proudhon’s claim that "Property is theft" reflects discomfort with unchecked control.
 He distinguishes between *possession* (based on use) and *property* (based on exclusion).
 Real control aligns more with possession, revealing the political nature of ownership.

+### 4.5 Popescu (Bitcoin-Assets IRC, circa 2013–2016)
+Bitcoin pioneer Mircea Popescu is believed to have expressed a version of this principle—ownership as the ability to destroy—in early Bitcoin IRC discussions.
+While not formalized in academic terms, his framing emphasized that control without recourse was the only meaningful expression of property.
+Though controversial in many respects, this insight foreshadowed the practical realities of ownership in cryptographic systems, where possession and unilateral authority define legitimacy.

 ---

 ## 5. Limitations and Counterpoints